security-force-monitor/research-handbook/source/how-dates-work.rst

 Imprecise ranges
 ****************

-For an imprecise range the details of the claim were true for at least one date in the range.
-Imprecise ranges give the ability to accurately capture the exact ambiguity with dates contained in any citation.
+For an imprecise range the details of the claim were true for at least one day in the range.
+Imprecise ranges give the ability to accurately capture ambiguity with dates in the data.

 .. admonition:: Example